 Once your 24 hours is up, fit a fine mesh strainer with some cheesecloth or a paper coffee filter and place it over a measuring cup.

 Pour your soaked grounds into the strainer.
 Measure the amount of coffee concentrate you have, and dilute as necessary into a vessel large enough for the amount of cold brew coffee you will wind up with.

 Don’t forget to put this in some sort of bottle or carafe for easy pouring!
 Store in the refrigerator and use as needed.

-It sure beats brewing several pots of coffee or having guests wait for a Keurig every time they want another cup of coffee.
+It sure beats brewing several pots of coffee or having guests wait for a coffee pot or French press every time they want another cup of coffee.

 Add cream, milk, sugar, flavoring… Whatever you prefer.
 Just give cold brew a shot.

 I think you’ll find the taste is worth the time it takes to put together– which isn’t really all that much time at all.
 A lot of it is idle!

 Smooth and ever so slightly sweet yet still bursting with bold coffee flavor.
 Sounds like a perfect addition to your coffee repertoire.

 - If your coffee isn't already ground, grind to coarse grinds with a coffee grinder.